Sign Up For Our Latest Updates

 1. What share classes are offered?

-4. What are the Expenses of the Funds?
+3. What is the Expense of the Fund?

 ATACX – Gross expense ratio: 2.33%.
 Net expense ratio: 2.25%.
 Excluding the acquired Fund fees (fees on the ETFs in the portfolio), the expense ratio is 2.04%.

 The Advisor has contractually agreed to reimburse the Fund for its operating expenses, and may reduce its management fees, in order to ensure that Total Annual Fund Operating Expenses (excluding acquired fund fees and expense of 0.21%, brokerage commissions, interest, taxes and extraordinary expenses) do not exceed 1.74% of the average daily net assets of the Fund through December 28, 2016.